Distinct nodes visited by random walkers on scale-free networks

-On the contrary, if the underlying topology is not a regular lattice but instead forms a complex network, not many results are known for distinct sites visited by multiple random walkers.
-Distinct visited sites are those visited by at least one walker until time $t$.
-For the case of a single walker on scale-free networks, it has been numerically shown that the fraction of distinct sites visited in $t$ time steps is $f_r(t) = t$ and as $t \to \infty$, $f_r(t) \to 1$ due to finite size of network \cite{slee}.
-In a small world network, $f_r(t)$ displays a cross-over from $f_r(t)=\sqrt{t}$ to $f_r(t)=t$ behaviour depending on whether the walker has managed to hit a short-cut in the SW network or not \cite{kulk}.
-Another related point of view is to consider the probability for the paths taken by the random walkers on networks and it has been shown that only three distinct distributions are possible \cite{perkins}.
+In spite of these developments for regular lattices, very few results are known for multiple random walkers on complex networks.
+For a random walker on a Bethe lattice with coordination number $z$, $ S_1(t) = ((z-2)/(z-1))t$, for $z \ge 3$ \citep{bethe}.
+Clearly, $S_1(t) \propto n$ with a prefactor that depends on the local topology of the lattice.
+On a random network, a formal relation for the generating function corresponding to $S_1(t)$ has been obtained in terms of the generating functions for the first passage probabilities \citep{snm2}.
+For a walker on scale-free network, it was numerically shown that, for short times, $S_1(t)=t$ and as $t\to\infty, S_1(t) \to 1$ due to finite size of network \citep{slee}.
+On a small world network, $S_1(t)$ displays a cross-over from $\sqrt{t}$ to linear behaviour depending on whether the walker has managed to hit a short-cut in the small world network or not \citep{kulk}.

-Recently, exact distribution for the number of distinct sites visited by many random walkers in a one dimensional lattice has been obtained \cite{snm1}.
-What happens in the case of multiple random walkers on a network ?
-In this work, we study unreachability $f_{ur}(t)$, i.e, the fraction of sites not visited by any of the $W$ random walkers on scale-free network until time $t$.
-We show that this fraction $f_{ur}(t)$ can be modelled as a stretched exponential function.
-If $N_r$ is the number of nodes reached in time $t$, then $f_{ur}(t)$ is related to fraction of distinct nodes $f_r(t)=N_r/N$ visited by the random walkers in time $t$ through the relation $f_{ur}(t)=1-f_r(t)$.

-Further, we discuss the results obtained in the case when the networks are rewired.
-It is known that many real-life networks are time-varying \cite{tnet} and if the time scales over which network varies is comparable to the time scale of dynamics taking place on them then it becomes necessary to account for temporal variation of networks as well.
-We consider a case in which some specific percentage of nodes are rewired and we show that network reachability is enhanced by the process of rewiring the edges.